shivmehrotra/shivmehrotra.github.io/_posts/2023-06-28-chemistry-jokes.md

 #### The bar collection
 1. A neutron walks into a bar and asks the bartender how much a drink costs.
-"For you, no charge."
+>The bartender says, "For you, no charge."
 1. Helium walks into a bar.
 The bartender says, "We don't serve noble gasses here."
-Helium doesn't react.
+>Helium doesn't react.
-1. Oxygen, hydrogen, sulfur, sodium, and phosphorous walk into a bar."OH SNaP!" says the bartender.
+1. Oxygen, hydrogen, sulfur, sodium, and phosphorous walk into a bar.
+>"OH SNaP" says the bartender.
 1. Fluorine and chlorine walk into a bar.
-The bartender greets them: “Halo gens”
+>The bartender greets them: “Halo gens”

 #### The Q&A Collection
 _Click on the fuzzed out text below to reveal the answer to the one liners :)_